Pernštejn Castle: 15th to 17th centuries

 The appearance of the castle changed once more – at the end of the 15th and during the first half of the 16th century.
 The reconstruction was started by William II of Pernštejn (1435–1521).
 He lived in the area of transition of the Czech lands from Middle Ages to Renaissance and managed to use the relative peace with his "economic" sense to a fantastic rise of the family fortune.
 At the end of the 15th and the beginning of the 16th century William II is an almost more important personality of interior politics than the Jagello kings.
 He strove for the unity of the Czech kingdom against the separatist tendencies of the Moravians, forewarned to encroachment of foreigners and of decline of manners.
 William II of Pernštejn is considered one of the most significant personalities of the Czech history and his political activity is often compared to that of emperor Charles IV.

 At that time the castle grew by new halls: where it was impossible to move the walls further out cantilevers were inserted and jetties were made on them, therefore the upper floors of the castle have a bigger area than the ground floor.
 The entrance space was coved with diamond vault and the former tower cells were turned into dwelling rooms.
 The Renaissance style, which was brought to Pernštejn probably by the Italians, was promoted in the spatial concept of the new halls, and in the stonework on the reveals of windows and portals.

 In the second half of the 16th century came the agony of the house of the Pernštejn.
 In 1596 they had to sell the castle.
-Much of the family's wealth and property passed to the Lobkowicz family, through Polyxena Pernštejn's marriage to Zdeněk Vojtěch Popel of Lobkowicz, Chancellor of the Czech Kingdom.
+Much of the family's wealth and property passed to the Lobkowicz family, through Polyxena of Pernštejn's marriage to Zdeněk Vojtěch Popel of Lobkowicz, Chancellor of the Czech Kingdom.
 At the end of the 16th century and beginning of the 17th century Pernštejn Castle changed several owners.
 Its impregnability served well during the Thirty Years' War, specially at times of the siege of the city of Brno by the Swedish army in 1645.
 They besieged the castle in vain and their cannonade damaged only part of the top floor.
 In wars Pernštejn was a safe refuge for the neighbouring population and their property, and between the mid-17th and mid-18th centuries it was acclaimed a municipal fortress.
 In 1710 the Pernštejn estate was bought by Francis of Stockhammer, and the castle remained in the property of that family until 1793.